davidajnered/simple-post-preview/readme.txt

 4. Setup Simple Post Preview so that is displays what you want 4.1 If you want to use the features image in your push you'll have to enable it in your theme and add a thumbnail size

-There aren't many ways to set it up, but here is a walkthrough
+There aren't many ways to set it up, but here is a small tutorial
 Title: You can choose to write a header.
 If you don't, the title of the post will be used as the header instead Select Category: Select one of your categories from which you want to display the latest post Select Post: Select a specific post to create a static push
 Thumbnail: Select this if you want to show the post thumbnail in the push Thumbnail size: The name of the thumbnail size you want to use.
-It's specified in functions.php Length of preview: The number of characters from the post shown in the preview
+It's specified in functions.php Length of preview: The number of characters from the post shown in the preview. -1 will hide the content and 0 will show all.
 Link: The name of the link that takes you to the full post Link to: You can choose to link to either the post or the category